 When the disciples tried to prevent little children from being brought into the presence of Christ, he corrected them.
 Then children were brought to him that he might lay his hands on them and pray.
 The disciples rebuked the people, but Jesus said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”
 (Matthew 19:14) We love children and have no desire to see them separated from their families or from the congregation on the Lord’s Day.

 Please note that we are not part of any movement in the church today with regards to our assemblies.
 We simply see no commandment, teaching, principle or example of behavior in God’s word, whereby the church would separate itself up into age-segregated groups.
 We believe that the practice of separating the church into various groups (while it is still present on the campus) is actually counter to the teaching of Christ and the Apostles on the oneness of the body of Christ and the necessity of fostering unity.
-The time for training of individual disciples or evangelism is when the church is not assembled.
-As it is our joy to assemble in the presence of Christ, we see no need and have no desire to separate quickly.
+The time for the training of individual disciples or evangelism is when the church is not assembled.
+As part of the Great Commission, we joyfully evangelize and train disciples throughout the week.
+Having been separated all week, it is our joy and privilege to assemble in the presence of Christ, on the Lord’s Day as one body.
+We see no need and have no desire to separate quickly.

 Psalm 36:7 How precious is your steadfast love, O God!
 The children of mankind take refuge in the shadow of your wings.
 8 They feast on the abundance of your house, and you give them drink from the river of your delights.
 9 For with you is the fountain of life; in your light do we see light.